UPDATE:

 ORIGINAL ARTICLE:

 It has been reported that Israeli jets have carried out multiple airstrikes in Iraq and Syria, targeting Iranian proxies.
-There have also been reports of large explosions deep inside Iranian territory, which are likely to have been caused by Israeli airstrikes in response to the massive drone and missile attack by Iran on Israel that took place last Saturday.
+There have also been reports of large explosions deep inside Iranian territory, which are likely to have been caused by Israeli airstrikes in response to the massive drone and missile attack by on that took place last Saturday.

 There are unconfirmed reports indicating possible airstrikes in Daraa, Syria and in Baghdad, Iraq.